discordjs/guide/guide/interactions/registering-slash-commands.md

 });
 ```
 ::: danger
-Command names must be lowercase at all times or else you will receive an API error.
+Command names must be lowercase.
+You will receive an API error if this is not the case.
 :::

 That's it!
 You've successfully created your first global application command!
 Let's move on to guild specific commands.